DCC-EX/EX-Hardware/EX-Motorshield8874/README.md

 The H-Bridges are protected against supply undervoltage, charge pump undervoltage, output overcurrent and device overtemperature.
 Fault conditions are indicated on the pin `nFAULT` of the H-Bridge driver.
 The open drain output of the fault indicator is pulled low during a fault condition and pulled to high with the on board pull-up resistor.
 There is one fault indicator per channel.

-**NOTE for UNO users:** the `nFAULT` pins are routed to the same pins used for I2C on the ATMEGA329P used on the Arduino UNO R3.
+**NOTE for UNO users:** the `nFAULT` pins are routed to the same pins used for I2C on the ATMEGA329P used on the Arduino UNO R3, namely A4 and A5.
 As such, if you are to use an EX-MotorShield8874 on an Arduino UNO, please cut the default track on the relevant jumpers to disable them.
 If you want to use the `nFault` pins you will need to manually jumper them to any available alternate digital input pins, then configure the Motor Driver entry in EX-CommandStation to suit the pins used.

 ### Alternative pin assignment for other motor control applications